vanshwassan/EthereumZurich-Hackathon/README.md

 ## Introduction to API3 for Eth Zurich hackers

-Zürich is one of the last European cities that hasn't had a major Ethereum focused event despite its clear importance and the fact it’s a home to numerous blockchain & Ethereum startups.
+Zürich is one of the last European cities that hasn't had a major Ethereum focused event despite its clear importance within the Ethereum

 API3 is happy to be delivering a bounty challenge as part of the weekend, and welcome hackers to participate in the challenge whilst learning more about first-party oracles!